grodansparadis/vscp-espnow/README.md

 # Gamma-Nodes

 Gamma nodes are nodes that are battery powered and sleep most of the time.
 They communicate using VSCP over esp-now and connect to alpha nodes, beta nodes and other gamma-nodes.
-They can be very low power by just wake up for short time ehen needed and  when that hgappens tell the system they are awake, send events (measuremenst, alarms, key-clicks etc) they have to send and receive and act on data that is waiting to it.
+They can be very low power by just wake up for short time when needed and  when that happens tell the system they are awake, send events (measurements, alarms, key-clicks etc) they have to send and receive and act on data that is waiting to it.
 A MQTT broker can be used as a postbox to hold events that the gamma node is the received of.
 An Alpha node takes care of this transfer when the Gamma node awakes.

 Gamma nodes implement [VSCP registers](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_register_abstraction_model) and have an optional [decision matrix](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_decision_matrix) and can be configured and controlled using VSCP events.
 A VSCP [MDF file](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_module_description_file) describe the node for higher level software.

 All gamma nodes have an init button.

-- A short press wake up a gamma node and enable the node to securely pair with an Alpha node that is set in pairing mode, transferring encryption key and channel to work on.
+- A short press wake up a gamma node and enable the node to securely pair with an Alpha/Beta node that is set in pairing mode, transferring encryption key and channel to work on.
 - A long press (more than 3 seconds) wake up a gamma node and reset the node to factory defaults.
 - A double click wake up a gamma node and enable the node to receive OTA firmware from an initiating (typically Alpha-node) node.